Anwar Ibrahim: Israel and Palestine

-LGBT issues

-Anwar has stated that he opposes gay marriage and upholds the sanctity of marriage between men and women.
-In a 2015 interview with BBC, Anwar reaffirmed his belief that marriage should remain between men and women.
-However, he stated that laws on sodomy in Malaysia must be changed as they are archaic.
-He clarified that he does not advocate legalising homosexuality or making gay marriage permissible — only that the laws should be amended to ensure private affairs are not penalised.
-In 2018, he has urged religious people of all faiths to counter the demand by "super liberals" for LGBT rights.
-In December 2022, he has filed a defamation suit to Perak PAS chief Razman Zakaria over his claim in a speech that Anwar is an LGBT supporter.
-In an interview with Radio Television Malaysia (RTM) on 6 January 2023, Anwar said that the rights of the LGBT community, the concept of a secular state and communist ideologies will not be recognised under his administration.
+LGBTQ rights

+Anwar has expressed evolving views on LGBTQ rights throughout his political career.
+In a 2012 interview, Anwar suggested that Malaysia's sodomy laws, under which he had been prosecuted, were "archaic" and could be amended.
+He clarified that while he believed in the sanctity of marriage between men and women and did not want to legalise homosexuality or same-sex marriage, he also stated that it was not his business to attack or arrest people based on their sexual orientation.

+However, in 2018, Anwar urged religious people to counter the demand by "super liberals" to recognise LGBTQ lifestyle, claiming that these liberals should not force society to accept their views on LGBTQ rights.
+In 2022, he filed a defamation suit against Perak PAS Commissioner Razman Zakaria who claimed that Anwar would push the LGBTQ agenda and support communism, asserting that he has always denounced the LGBTQ agenda and has been an advocate of Islamic teachings and values.

+As prime minister in 2023, Anwar assured that LGBTQ rights, secularism, and communism would never be recognised under his government.
+In a 2023 CNN interview, he stated that while excessive harassment of the LGBTQ community would not be condoned, Malaysia would not officially recognise LGBTQ rights due to the consensus among the population.
+He also suggested that the sodomy laws should be reviewed to prevent abuse and political persecution.

 Personal life

 Anwar is an ethnic Malay and a Muslim.
 He married Wan Azizah Wan Ismail on 26 February 1980.
 They have five daughters and a son.
-His eldest daughter, Nurul Izzah Anwar, was an MP for Permatang Pauh.
+His eldest daughter, Nurul Izzah Anwar, at the last general election failed to retain her position as the MP for Permatang Pauh.

 During his trials and time in prison in the 2000s, Anwar spent time in solitary confinement, and experienced frequent beatings which required him to undertake surgery in Germany upon his release.
 He once appeared in court with a black eye.
 Anwar has professed an interest in the works of William Shakespeare, and said that he read a copy of his complete works four and a half times during his imprisonment.
 He presented a paper to the World Shakespeare Congress in 2006.
 In prison, he also said he survived by singing songs and reading.